tlienart/Franklin.jl/docs/code/index.md

 dot(a, a) = 14
 ```

-If you now change the vector `a` in the code block, the page will be re-compiled with the code-block re-evaluated and the new output will be shown.
+If you now change the vector `a` in the code block, the page will be re-compiled with the code block re-evaluated and the new output will be shown.

 If you would like the output to be re-interpeted by Franklin as text, you can use `\textoutput` instead.
 Here's an example: